 The UBC MRI Research Centre was created from a Canadian Foundation for Innovation grant to the MRI Steering Committee.
-The Imaging Centre consists of a Philips 3.0 Tesla MRI scanner for studies on humans, a Bruker small bore 7.0 Tesla MRI scanner, and a computing facility for image archival and analysis.
+The Imaging Centre consists of two Philips 3.0 Tesla MRI scanner for studies on humans, a Bruker small bore 7.0 Tesla MRI scanner, and a computing facility for image archival and analysis.

 To pursue and facilitate exemplary MR research that advances knowledge in science and health